Answer-Layer / Support-Workflow Test

 FastBots vs Tidio: simple trained chatbot or support workflow?

-FastBots is the cleaner first check when visitors keep asking questions your site already answers.
-Tidio is the stronger first check when AI needs to live inside support: live chat, tickets, handoff, product recommendations, and API-backed workflows.
+Use the answer-layer/support-workflow split first: FastBots is the cleaner first check when visitors keep asking questions your site already answers, while Tidio is stronger when AI needs to live inside support.

 ChatbotEdge editorial comparison image for FastBots and Tidio.